 I wanted to take a break from wedding things and talk about home decor.

-When my husband and I bought our house back in May, we had to furnish and decorate our new four bedroom home.
-For the past almost a year now, the whole house has been a work in progress…and I’m told that home decor is always a work in progress.
+When my husband and I bought our house a while back, we had to furnish and decorate our new four bedroom home.
+For the past year and a half now, the whole house has been a work in progress…and I’m told that home decor is always a work in progress.

 Now that we’re in 2013, the house has really progressed and there have been some huge changes…let me share a few: